omgmog/omgmog.github.com/_posts/2012-11-20-the-woes-of-trailing-commas-in-ie.md

 <!-- more -->

 While fixing some issues on a site in IE7 recently, I was greeted by the familiarly unhelpful error message from Internet Explorer 7 that prompted me to write this.

+{% highlight javascript %}
+Error: Expected identifier, string or number
+{% endhighlight %}

 You can see an example below:

 ![A really helpful error message in IE](http://uk.omg.li/L1VJ/by-default-2012-11-20-at-16.27.28.png)